 The figures shown for starts are derived from records kept for building control purposes.
 It is sometimes difficult for data providers to identify whether a dwelling is being built for a Registered Social Landlord or for a private developer.
 This is because sometimes the builders themselves are not sure of the precise ownership or the ownership may keep evolving and it is not final until it was sold.
 This may lead to an understatement of Registered Social Landlord starts and completions recorded in these tables, and a corresponding overstatement of private enterprise figures.
 The problem is more likely to occur with starts than completions.

 In principle, a dwelling is regarded as completed when it becomes ready for occupation or when a completion certificate is issued whether it is in fact occupied or not.
 In practice, there are instances where the timing could be delayed and some completions are missed for example as no completion certificate was requested by the owner.

-National and regional totals are reported only in annual frequency and have been discontinued in 2012.
+National and regional totals are reported only in annual frequency and were terminated in 2012.

-The source reports a '-' wherever the value is less than 5.
-Moodys Analytics reports this as ND.
+The source shows "-" wherever the value is less than 5.
+We translate this to "ND".